Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Dan Mossing, Abhay Sheshadri, Jack Lindsey, and Daniel Filan for useful discussions and helpful feedback.
-We thank Andy Arditi for creating the PersonaQA dataset.
+We would like to thank Dan Mossing, Abhay Sheshadri, Oliver Daniels, Jack Lindsey, and Daniel Filan for useful discussions and helpful feedback.
+We thank Andy Arditi for creating the version of the PersonaQA dataset used in this work.
 AK did this work as part of the MATS Fellowship.
 JC and OE were supported by grants from Coefficient Giving.
 We are grateful to Constellation for hosting.

 \FloatBarrier

 \addtocontents{toc}{ }